grisp/grisp_cryptoauth/README.md

 * one unchangable primary private key
 * three changable secondary private keys
 * sign and verify operations on the keys above
-* two changable slots for compressed certificates (see below)
+* two (primary and secondary) changable slots for compressed certificates
+* possibility to lock slots if you really want to

 More to come :).